smeronek264/STAT-172-Project/README.md

 Since CPS data is our cleaning data, it holds the target varible or Y variables.
 For cleaning the Y variables we would use a 1 to notate the existence of a the food insecurity.
 For example, FSFOODS, which is the food variety and the amount of food indicator, is marked as 1 if they don't have enough food or enough variety of food.
 These variables are the same for the entire household, so we will just take the first entry.

+At the start of each analysis script, we would choose the variables to Y variable we were predicting and remove the others.
+Following that, the observations with missing Y data would removed since we wouldn't be able to test the accuracy.
+Then we would split our data into 70% of the data used for training and 30% for testing our model.
+Since we are using lasso and ridge regression, we would need to turn our data frames into matrixes.

 ## Repository Structure

 The repository contains the following key sections: